shoz-f/tfl_interp/README.md

 There are two installation methods.
 You can choose either one according to your purpose.

-1. Like any other elixir module, add TflInterp to the dependency list in the mix.exs.
+Method-1.
+Like any other elixir module, add TflInterp to the dependency list in the mix.exs.

 ```
 def deps do
   [
     ...
-    {:tfl_interp, github: "shoz-f/tfl_interp", branch: "nerves"}
+    {:tfl_interp, "~> 0.1.10"},
   ]
 end
 ```

-2. Download TflInterp to a directory in advance, and add that path to the dependency list in mix.exs.
+Method-2.
+Download TflInterp to a directory and build it ahead of time.

 ```
 # download TflInterp in advance.
 $ cd /home/{your home}/workdir
 $ git clone -b nerves https://github.com/shoz-f/tfl_interp.git
+$ cd tfl_interp
+$ mix deps.get
+$ mix compile
 ```

+After adding the directory path to the dependency list in your mix.exs file, add the following line to the deps() function: `System.put_env("SKIP_MAKE_TFLINTERP", "YES")`

+This line sets an environment variable that instructs your TflInterp application to use the precompiled tfl_interp.exe file, eliminating the need to build it again.

 ```
 def deps do
+  System.put_env("SKIP_MAKE_TFLINTERP", "YES)
   [
     ...
     {:tfl_interp, path: "/home/{your home}/workdir/tfl_interp"}